Firstject/Web-Ecommerce/README.md

 # Web-Ecommerce
 Web Programming Project - Private

+#How to download and set project as your work repository?
+View Readme.md!!

 # SQL is available.
 Download SQL first and create database for the project
 - Database are kept as seperate work-group.
 - No username or password required.